unepwcmc/ProtectedPlanet/docs/stats/stats_calculator.md

 ## 1. Introduction

-After creating a flat Protected Area dataset and splitting marine protected areas by Exclusive Economic Zones (EEZ) and Territorial Seas (TS) the last step is to calculate the statistics for countries, regions (continents) and global.
+After creating a flat Protected Area dataset and splitting marine protected areas by Exclusive Economic Zones (EEZ) and Territorial Seas (TS) the last step is to calculate the statistics for countries, regions (continents) and the globe.
 We have created two tables to store the statistics: _country_statistics_ and _regional_statistics_.
-We have included the global statistics in the last one as it did not make sense to create a table just with a row as all the statistics needed are the ones stored in regional_statisitics.
+We have included the global statistics in the last one because it did not make sense to create a table just with a row as all the statistics needed are the ones stored in regional_statistics.
-As all the statistics may change every month, we delete all the values before inserting the new ones on the fly.
+All the statistics may change every month so we delete all the values before inserting the new ones on the fly.

 ## 2. Values that we need.

-To calculate protected areas coverage statistics we need to get both the Protected Areas'areas and the administrative boundaries' areas.
+To calculate protected areas coverage statistics we need to get both the Protected Areas' areas and the administrative boundaries' areas.
 These are:

-### Areas:

 * Land Area (territory)
 * EEZ Area (territory)